jeremy-davis-mcgill/ECSE424_project/readme.txt

 1) Download QT Designer: https://build-system.fman.io/qt-designer-download

+2) Download PyQt5 and psutil the following pip commands in the terminal:

+   - pip install PyQt5
+   - pip install psutil

-2) There are three main files to the project:
+3) There are three main files to the project:

    - mainwindow.ui  : This is the ui design of the main window that can be modified in Qt Designer
    - popupwindow.ui : This is the ui design of a popup window that can be mofified in Qt Designer